 Vaccination is a hotly controversial topic, and the COVID-19 vaccine is no exception.
-Some have raised their eyebrows about the unusually rapid development and clinical trials processes.
+Some have raised concerns about what appears to be unusually rapid development and clinical trials processes.
 Some have argued that our natural human immunity should be given time to mount a battle on its own.
-And still others have argued that there are tranches of the population who should be hidden away to be protected until they’re vaccinated, whether because of advanced age or compromised immunity, while the rest of us who are young and healthy should simply go about our business in a re-opened economy as we await our poke in the upper arm.
+And still others have argued that the vulnerable tranches of the population should be hidden away to be protected until they’re vaccinated, whether because of advanced age or compromised immunity, while the young and healthy should simply go about their business in a re-opened economy as we await immunization.

-The bottom line is that it has been a year…one year of trying to learn how to protect ourselves and one another amid evolving science, and that’s important to note.
-It’s not wishy-washy waffling — it’s evolving.
+The bottom line is that it has been a year…one year of trying to learn how to protect ourselves and one another, amid changes in protocols and shifting recommendations.
+But it’s important to understand that it’s not wishy-washy waffling — it’s evolving science.

-Here are 10 things we’ve been thinking about recently, and of which we wish to remind our members as we move in to the largest immunization campaign in Manitoba’s history:
+Here are 10 things our team is thinking about as we move in to the largest immunization campaign in Manitoba’s history:

-Vaccine or no vaccine, we must all continue to focus on the fundamentals to reduce transmission.
-Although we may be feeling less than enthusiastic about continuing to practice the increased hygiene that has turned our hands into dried-up leather, we simply cannot let down our guard, especially with the arrival of variants of concern.
+Vaccine or no vaccine, we must all continue to focus on the fundamentals to reduce virus transmission.
+Although we may be feeling less than enthusiastic about continuing to practice increased hand hygiene, we cannot let down our guard, especially with the arrival of variants of concern.
 Continue to wash your hands frequently, avoid touching your face, stay at home whenever you have symptoms (even if they’re mild), and get tested right away if you do.

 If you’re self-isolating due to symptoms, or an employee in your workplace is self-isolating due to illness or awaiting test results, there is a federal benefit to defray lost wages.
 The Canada Recovery Sickness Benefit (CRSB) is available until September 25, 2021 for exactly this purpose, with up to four weeks of benefits available.
 No one should have to choose between going to work while ill to be able to pay bills, while potentially putting others at risk.

 We are advocating for the ramp up of the vaccination process for all eligible Manitobans.
-As of March 29, 11% of eligible adults in Manitoba have received at least one dose of vaccine, and we want to see the needle move much more quickly on those numbers.
+As of April 22, only 28.7% of eligible adults in Manitoba have received at least one dose of vaccine, and we want to see the needle move much more quickly on those numbers.

-We encourage all Manitobans to read and research vaccines and to ask questions — of your physician, chiro, physio, etc, while weighing that we do not yet know the long-term effects of this disease.
+We encourage all Manitobans to read and research vaccines and to ask questions — of your physician, chiropractor, physiotherapist, etc, while weighing that we do not yet know the long-term effects of this disease.
 We have no idea about the impact COVID-19 may have on the healthcare system in the longer-term.
 We also have no idea whether so-called “long haulers” (people diagnosed with COVID-19 who are still experiencing sometimes debilitating symptoms long after finally receiving a negative test result) are simply outliers, or if there are common underlying conditions and risks that unite them.
-We urge you to consider reducing the likelihood that you will have to face severe illness should you contract COVID-19.
+We urge you to consider reducing the likelihood that you may face severe illness should you contract COVID-19.
 For credible vaccine information, consult the website developed by Doctors Manitoba – www.manitobavaccine.ca

-Last week, during his Monday afternoon press conference, Manitoba’s Chief Provincial Public Health Officer Dr. Brent Roussin shared that he recommends taking whatever vaccine formulation you’re offered.
+Manitoba’s Chief Provincial Public Health Officer Dr. Brent Roussin recommends taking whatever vaccine formulation you’re offered.
 Canada’s and Manitoba’s public health agencies are following the guidelines of the National Advisory Committee on Immunization (NACI), and if recommendations change, it is because NACI has assessed risks and altered recommendations.
-On March 29, NACI released new guidelines for the AstraZeneca formulation (currently only available in medical clinics and pharmacies), and out of an abundance of caution, Manitoba’s vaccination team adjusted their recommendations accordingly so that only those ages 55 to 64 should be receiving that type of vaccine.
+On March 29, 2021, NACI released new guidelines for the AstraZeneca formulation (currently only available in medical clinics and pharmacies), and out of an abundance of caution, Manitoba’s vaccination team adjusted their recommendations accordingly so that only those ages 55 to 64 receive that type of vaccine.
 Read the info here.
 However, as of last week, AstraZeneca’s CoviShield formulation is now being offered to Manitobans age 40+, and this is because the risk benefit analysis has demonstrated it to be worthwhile.
 This formulation is available in medical clinics and pharmacies.

 Consumer confidence, as well as Public Health’s willingness to expand gathering limits and lift restrictions, are dependent upon all of us continuing to follow the recommended protocols and guidelines, combined with increasing immunization rates, in order to keep COVID-19 case counts down.
-Large-scale events like football games, live concerts, and festivals that we all love so much in Manitoba will not be able to resume until this virus is under control and we are immunized to the point of “a return to normalcy” (likely around 70% uptake according to Dr. Roussin).
-Click here to read a great article in Nature to learn about why “herd immunity” may not actually be achievable with this virus, but that also provides an excellent explanation for the importance of trying everything we can to minimize the risks of transmission.
+Large-scale events like the football games, live concerts, and festivals that we all love so much in Manitoba will not be able to resume until this virus is under control and we are immunized to the point of “a return to normalcy” (likely around 70% uptake according to Dr. Roussin).
+Click here to read a great article in Nature to learn about why “herd immunity” may not actually be achievable with this virus, and for an excellent explanation of the importance of trying everything we can to minimize the risks of transmission.